 Alison Mead trained at Rose Bruford College and began her acting career at Harrogate Rep. Early work consisted of national tours; summer seasons on the south coast and a short spell at the Young Vic.
-A move to Leeds enabled her to acquire various TV credits including the schools series of “How We Used to Live” and the popular drama series “The Main Chance”.
+A move to Leeds enabled her to acquire various TV credits including the schools series of “How We Used to Live” and the popular drama series “The Main Chance” and a thirty minute drama "Jill and Jack" by John Osborne.

-Alison gave up acting in the late seventies after moving back to South East London and, for a while was in an artistic limbo.
-When the opportunity to teach drama at a local school came up she started her second career entirely by accident.
+After moving back to South East London, Alison began a degree course and, when the opportunity to teach drama at a local school came up, she started her second career entirely by accident.
 But as with all accidents, it proved to be a fruitful and enjoyable experience for the next fifteen years.
 Alison started directing productions at this time in schools and colleges, one of which reached the National Theatre as part of the Theatre Challenge scheme which still runs today.

 But the lure of performance had never quite left her and after much debate and indecision, she resigned from her College post, found a new agent, re-joined Equity, the actors Union and returned to “the Biz”.

 As a director, Alison has been responsible for a wide variety of productions from Shakespeare at the South Bank to Checkhov at the Churchill Theatre Bromley.

-After a few years, roles for older women were drying up so Alison turned her hand to writing for the stage and produced her own work in a newly formed company three4all theatre
+After a few years, roles for older women were drying up so Alison turned her hand to writing for the stage and produced her own work in her newly formed company three4alltheatre

-Alison was also Artistic Director of Kent Coast Theatre which opened in September 2015 and focussed on the community in Kent where she lived until 2018.
+Alison was Artistic Director of Kent Coast Theatre which opened in September 2015 and focussed on the community in Kent where she lived until 2018.
 KCT produced its inaugural production "Animal Farm" in summer 2016 at the Horsebridge Arts Centre.

 The following year a trilogy of new writing was produced in Faversham at The Arden Theatre and open air performances at Whitstable Castle.